scipy/scipy/doc/source/tutorial/general.rst

 Scipy and Numpy have HTML and PDF versions of their documentation available at http://docs.scipy.org/, which currently details nearly all available functionality.
 However, this documentation is still work-in-progress, and some parts may be incomplete or sparse.
-As we are a volunteer organization and depend on the community for growth, your participation--everything from providing feedback to improving the documentation and code--is welcome and actively encouraged.
+As we are a volunteer organization and depend on the community for growth, your participation - everything from providing feedback to improving the documentation and code - is welcome and actively encouraged.

 Python also provides the facility of documentation strings.
 The